 Think outside the box.
 Talk to area gift stores if appropriate.

 I wish you much luck on your venture into publishing.
 I wish I had more direct experience with traditional publishers to share with you, but as I ended up with self-publishing, most of my advice deals with that.
 I also don’t really have any advice to give about trade publishers.
 That will take more research on your part.
 They are apparently somewhere between a traditional publishing house and a self-publishing company.

 I am not advising you on which path to choose, self-publishing or traditional publishing, but rather just advising you to do your homework.
 It is up to you to decide what route to choose.

 Much luck on your publishing venture, whichever path you choose.

 Would you like to gift someone a Channeled Angel Reading?
 Email me and we can work out the details.

 Please visit my blog, Musings, Poetry & Such

-The image below is from my book.
-Click here to see a sample of all the plants used in the meditation images in the book.
+The image below is one of the meditation images from my book.
+Click here to see a sample of all the plants used in the meditation images in Opening the Heart.